ranjitrupnawar/nodejs-task/README.md

 --------------------------------------------------------------------------
 also deploy  using pm2

-pm2 logs
-pm2 list
-pm2 start app.name
-pm2 logs
+pm2 logs --> logs output of application pm2 list --> to see running application pm2 start app.name or id